Two year anniversary! August 30, 2018

-The #VicGasBan legislation is a year old today!
+The #VicGasBan legislation is 2 years old on thursday August 30!

 Sadly, the Liberals are threatening to undo part of what the community fought so hard for.
 The Liberal Party has announced it will lift the moratorium on conventional gas drilling if elected.
 We need your help to ensure the ban stays in place.
 Please donate now to help us ramp up our efforts in the lead up to the state election.

 You can donate here.
 Thanks!

 The most recent IPCC report has endorsed the view of climate activists and scientists who have warned that countries cannot burn the world’s known reserves of fossil fuels without sending the climate system into a dangerous tailspin.